 About Redeemed and Repurposed Furniture

-The Mustard Seed owner, Peggy Weidert, established Redeemed and Repurposed Furniture within her existing business after she and employee Joyce McMunn attended the International Christian Booksellers convention in June.
+Peggy Weidert established Redeemed and Repurposed Furniture within her existing business after she and employee Joyce McMunn attended the International Christian Booksellers convention in June.

 “They offer education classes, and we signed up for one in merchandising,” Weidert said.
 “This lady from Montana talked about how she had a 3000 ft.² building in a town with 4000 people.
 She “gallerized” her store, and her book sales went up 53%, which sounded wonderful to us.
 Our sales have been declining more and more with Kindles and online downloads.
 We had to do something.”